shahryar-salmaan/shahryar-salmaan/README.md

 <p align="center">
   🌱 Currently learning: Linux, Git, Shell Scripting, and AI Automation Tools.<br>
-  💡 Fun fact: I enjoy turning DIY ideas into real-world tech solutions on a tight budget.<br>
+  💡 Fun fact: I like trying new tech and seeing what sticks.<br>
-  💬 Open to collaborations, experiments, or just a good tech conversation!
+  💬 Feel free to say hi or team up on something!
 </p>

 <p align="center">